GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Improved portal security implementation</summary>

 We have improved the security of the anti-CSRF token implementation.
-However, because of this change, you may encounter an infinite sign-in loop.
+However, because of this change, you may encounter an infinite sign-in loop when you access the TechPass portal on the staging environment.

 > :bulb: Clear the cache to solve this infinite sign-in loop.